JackcN2/Ascii-webcam/README.md

 # Setup

-The program requires python 3.12 as well as the following pip packages
+The program requires python 3.12 (or 3.11) as well as the following pip packages

 Numpy